 - 1 tablespoon lemon juice

-Heat the oil in a large dutch oven to stockpot over medium heat.
-Once hot, add the garlic and onions and saute for 2 - 3 minutes until the onions start to soften.
-Add the seasonings and squash and cook another 3 - 4 minutes until everything is super fragrant.
+- Heat the oil in a large dutch oven or stockpot over medium heat.
+Once hot, add the garlic and onions and sauté for 2 – 3 minutes until the onions start to soften.
+Add the seasonings and squash and cook another 3 – 4 minutes until everything is super fragrant.
 Deglaze the pan with a splash of water as needed.

 - Stir in the beans, tomatoes, quinoa, broth, and water.
 Bring the mixture to a boil, reduce to simmer and cover for 30 minutes.
 Remove the lid and stir in the kale.
 Cover again and cook for another 5 – 10 minutes until the squash is tender.

 - Remove the pan from the heat and stir in the nutritional yeast and lemon juice.
 Allow to cool slightly, then taste and adjust seasonings as desired.

 - Serve hot with a sprinkle of red pepper flakes and a piece of crusty bread!